Techie + Gamers

 The business was booming during the pandemic as gyms were closed.
 In 2021, they needed a strategic partner to help them expand into new markets.
 They entered the Tank in season 13, seeking $300,000 for a 10% equity stake.

 The guys did a great job demonstrating the product and allowed the Sharks to try it.
 The Sharks were impressed when they revealed their lifetime sales.
-During the time of the pitch, they also had $680,000 in sales for 2021 and forecasted sales of $1 million for the year.
+At the time of the pitch, they also had $680,000 in sales for 2021 and forecasted sales of $1 million for the year.

 Kevin O’Leary was the first to make an offer of $300,000 for 20%.
 O’Leary shared that he already owns equity in PRX Performance, a home gym equipment company.
 Lori Greiner was quiet during the pitch but made a similar offer to Mr. Wonderful’s and wanted preferred stock instead.
 The guys countered at 15% and Lori happily accepted.